 (A) The President, Chair or Leader of each registered student organization is responsible for informing the members (pledges, associate members, initiated members, affiliates, etc.) of the organization of the University policy regarding hazing.
 The President, Chair or Leader should discuss and distribute a copy of this policy to each member of the organization during the first meeting of each semester.

 (B) The President, Chair or Leader of each organization is responsible for informing their guests and alumni members of that Organization regarding this policy and is additionally responsible for controlling the actions of their guests and alumni members of that organization regarding this policy.

 (C) It is the responsibility of any and all individuals who have firsthand knowledge of the planning or actual occurrence of a hazing activity to promptly report said knowledge to the Dean of Students Office.

-(D) Complaints may be made through the Dean of Students Office, the University of Houston Police Department, as well as through the University’s anonymous reporting system at this Secure Anonymous Reporting Link.
+(D) Complaints may be made through the Dean of Students Office, the University of Houston Police Department, as well as though the University’s anonymous reporting system at this Secure Anonymous Reporting Link.